Monotone Lagrangians in cotangent bundles of spheres: Floer cohomology computations

 \begin{proof} The statement in (1) follows from the fact that the canonical map $H^*(S^1) \to HW^*(N_0,N_0;\Z)$ is a ring map, so it preserves units.

 For (2), it is convenient to also consider the Lagrangian $N'$.
 The product $\mu^2$ gives a map

 Figure \ref{N0N1_fig} will be useful to understand the map

-given by right multiplication with the fundamental class of $T^2$ in $HF^{-2}(N_1,N_0,\Z)$, which lives over the intersection point $y$ in Figure \ref{N0N1_fig}.
-Note that $HF^0(N_0,N';\Z)\cong HW^0(N_0,N';\Z) \cong \Z^2$ lives over the point $x$ in the Figure, and that $HF^{-2}(N_1,N';\Z)\cong HW^{-2}(N_1,N';\Z) \cong \Z^2$ lives over the point $z$.
+given by right multiplication with the fundamental class of $T^2$ in $HF^{-2}(N_1,N_0,\Z)$, which lies over the intersection point $y$ in Figure \ref{N0N1_fig}.
+Note that $HF^0(N_0,N';\Z)\cong HW^0(N_0,N';\Z) \cong \Z^2$ is generated by classes that lie over the point $x$ in the Figure, and that $HF^{-2}(N_1,N';\Z)\cong HW^{-2}(N_1,N';\Z) \cong \Z^2$ is generated by classes that lie over the point $z$.
 The product can now be computed by lifting the shaded triangle.
-Since the fibration is trivial over this triangle, there is a $T^2$-family of such lifts, which implies that the map \eqref{0 to -2} is an isomorphism.
-Since we are working over $\Z$, this means that the fundamental class of $T^2$ represents $\pm u e_1 \pm u e_2$, and we can conclude that, up to signs, it can be identified with $ue$, as wanted. \end{proof}
+Since the fibration is trivial over this triangle, there is a $T^2$-family of such lifts.
+Inserting the fundamental class of $T^2$ over $y$ does not impose any constraint on this family of disks, which implies that the map \eqref{0 to -2} is an isomorphism.
+Since we are working over $\Z$, this means that the fundamental class of $T^2$ represents $\pm u e_1 \pm u e_2$, as wanted. \end{proof}

+\begin{remark} We are not specifying if the two signs in part \eqref{part: part 2} above are the same, since that is not necessary where this result is applied later in the paper.
+Nevertheless, a surgery argument related to Lemma \ref{Ltau is cone} below should imply that the signs are equal, hence $\pm u e_1 \pm u e_2 = \pm u e$. \end{remark}